kidlj/awei/_wiki/wills.md

 2025.10.19

-> Practicing many, not practicing big.
+> Practice many, not practice big.

 2025.10.19